stefanofa/awesome/TOPICS.md

 *   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase

 *   [code-hike/codehike](https://github.com/code-hike/codehike) - Build rich content websites with Markdown and React

-## open-weight

-*   [nari-labs/dia](https://github.com/nari-labs/dia) - A TTS model capable of generating ultra-realistic dialogue in one pass.

 ## ai-search-engine